 Equipped with the above leading order results we studied the phases of scalar theories on thermal $AdS^{}_{d+1}$.
 Though inclusion of the angular potentials $\theta$ would result in a richer phase diagram, as an initial step we have set the angular potentials $\theta=0$.
 After an analysis of the theory with a single scalar field we studied the phases of $O(N)$ vector model for finite $N$ as well as for the large $N$ limit.
 We identified regions in the $\beta-m^2$ parameter space that correspond to the symmetry preserving and symmetry breaking phases for $d=1,2,3$, performing the analysis numerically.
 The zero temperature effective potentials are UV divergent and were renormalized using the standard procedure of dimensional regularization and inclusion of counterterms.
 We also used the regularized volume of thermal $AdS^{}_{d+1}$ to proceed with the analysis.

 One of the constraints in the determination of the phases in the large $N$, $O(N)$ vector model is the existence of the solution corresponding to the saddle point equation.
 The zero temperature contribution to the saddle point equation for $AdS_2$ and $AdS_3$ as a function of the effective mass-squared $M^2$ qualitatively differs from that of $AdS_4$.
 Along with this the sign of the regularized volume of thermal $AdS^{}_{d+1}$ leads to different qualitative nature of the phase diagrams.
-The plots of RHS of the saddle point equations in $AdS^{}_{2}$ and $AdS^{}_{3}$ being concave (Figure \ref{roots}) results in the potential plots to end at lower values of $|\phi^{}_{cl}|$.
-This is however not the case for $AdS^{}_{4}$, where the plot for the RHS of the saddle point equation is convex, and the potential plots end beyond a certain value of $|\phi^{}_{cl}|$ (Figure \ref{roots4}).
+The plots of RHS of the saddle point equations in $AdS^{}_{2}$ and $AdS^{}_{3}$ with negative regularized volume being concave (Figure \ref{roots}) results in the potential plots to end at lower values of $|\phi^{}_{cl}|$.
+For $AdS_3$ with positive regularized volume, the saddle point equation has solution for all values of $m^2$, $\b$ and $\phi_{cl}$ (Figure \ref{rootspos}).
+For $AdS^{}_{4}$, where the plot for the RHS of the saddle point equation is convex, the potential plots end beyond a certain value of $|\phi^{}_{cl}|$ (Figure \ref{roots4}).